 For this reason….

-All in all, the Tonkinese cat breed is a pretty healthy cat breed.
-That said however, over the life of your cat, it’s important to understand that he or she may develop illnesses or injuries that could require the care of a veterinarian.
+All in all, the Tonkinese cat breed is pretty healthy.
+That said, however, over the life of your cat, it’s essential to understand that they may develop illnesses or injuries that could require the care of a veterinarian.
+Ask any experienced pet owner who will tell you that vet bills can be expensive, mainly if your loved one develops a severe medical condition.

 This is why…